paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 For the correct formulation of the likelihood, it is important to distinguish truncated sampling distributions from censored data samples.

 -   **Truncation** applies when observations are in principle not possible below or above a certain threshold, but the selected distribution type supports values below or above this threshold.
-To improve the modelling and avoid unexpected results, the distribution can be truncated by "cutting off" the lower or upper tail, and renormalizing to ensure that the probability density function integrates to unity.
+To improve the modelling and avoid unexpected results, the distribution can be truncated by "cutting off" the lower or upper tail, and renormalizing to ensure that the {term}`probability density function <Probability density function>` integrates to unity.
 A classic example is the truncated Normal distribution, which ensures that the distribution does not support negative values.

 -   **Censoring** is considered when values below (right censored) or above (left censored) a specific threshold are theoretically possible, but could not be observed in the data used for updating.
 To give an example, data on observed failures may include both failed items (with observed time to failure), and items operating without failure until the end of the observation period.
 These "successes" represent censored data points, i.e. the exact time to failure is unknown, but it is known that it must be larger than the censoring point.
 Also interval censoring is possible.
 In this case, the specific value is not observed but it is known that the failure time lies within a given interval.